freeradical13/freeradical13.github.io/index.md

 The [Benthic Zone][] is the area where water reaches underlying land and organisms in this zone are called [Benthos][] which eat dead organic matter called [Detritus][] falling down from above.
 The benthic zone of an aphotic zone greater than 2,000m in depth is called the [Abyssal Zone][].

+## Climate

+[Climate][] describes the long-term conditions in a given area.
+Climate may vary by [Season][], which is a cyclic period in which the length of the day and temperature change, largely due to the tilt of the Earth's axis of rotation and distance to the sun.

 ## Biosphere

 The [Biosphere][] consists of all life on a planet and is made of ecosystems.
 An [Ecosystem][] consists of all life and their [Environment][] (the things life interacts with in a particular area).

-[Geography][] is the study of the biosphere, land, oceans, atmosphere, etc. A large landmass is called a [continent][].
-A smaller piece of land that is within or near a continent and which is surrounded by water is called an [island][].
-An [endemic][] species is unique to a particular area of geography.

-Continents move through a process called [continental drift][].

-[Climate][] describes the long-term conditions in a given area.
-Climate may vary by [Season][], which is a cyclic period in which the length of the day and temperature change, largely due to the tilt of the Earth's axis of rotation and distance to the sun.

 An area of vegetation has many layers and the topmost layer is called the [Canopy][].